Tobbyte/MiniGlimpse/README.md

     * [ ] debounce handleSelectionChange
     * [ ] fade in animation (not directly supported by VS Code, needs manually transitioning opacity)

+* [ ] enable when start search - see 1.2.3: will not implement.

 ## Warning